 The KBR Burn Pit MDL complaint alleges that KBR and its former parent Halliburton Company failed to fulfill their contractual responsibilities to handle waste disposal in a safe manner, and instead operated enormous open air burn pits as a means to dispose of waste.

-If you are interested in joining the ongoing burn pit litigation, please email Susan L. Burke at sburke@burkepllc.
+If you are interested in joining the ongoing burn pit litigation, or if you have information about the burn pits, please email Susan L. Burke at sburke@burkepllc.